dtao/PhilosopherDeveloper/source/posts/risk-aversion-and-software-development.markdown

 ![Or at least, a *different* way](/images/better-way.gif)

 **I could just continue to use the knife as before.** Sure, I cut myself, and it hurt; but in the end, I healed.
 It was a pretty minor wound[^minor-wound], in the grand scheme of things.
 And in software, except in some rare cases, we're not talking life or death.
-Even at large companies with a great deal on the line I'd argue this applies in most everyday cases; but it's *especially* true at smaller companies, where remaining nimble--and responding quickly to change--is so much more important than avoiding risk.
+Even at large companies with a great deal on the line I'd argue this applies in most everyday cases; but it's *especially* true at smaller companies, where remaining nimble---and responding quickly to change---is so much more important than avoiding risk.

 Put another way: I could spend the rest of my life cutting very slowly to reduce the risk of injuring myself; or I could let myself move quickly and live with the risk of sometimes drawing a little blood.
 Over time I believe the latter approach leads to greater total progress[^charter].